How much does it cost to put a fence up?5 Mins

 DIY fence cost comparisons per lineal metre (1.8m high)

 As a general comparison for a basic run of fencing, here is a quick cost comparison for price per linear metre.
-Keep in mind that these estimates are only indicative, and might not include freight, GST, extra fixing materials (concrete, screws, tool hire, etc) or local market fluctuations:
+Keep in mind that these estimates are only indicative, and might not include freight, GST, extra fixing materials (concrete, screws, tool hire, etc), site conditions, or local market fluctuations:

 - $50 – $120 for timber fences (treated pine being the least expensive wood option)